avcrowdhackathon/ComeTogether/README.md

 * Clone the repository git@github.com:avcrowdhackathon/ComeTogether.git

-* Create a firebase account and add google-services.jon to /android/app/location
+* Create a firebase account and add google-services.json to /android/app/location

 ### How to run in your personal mobile phone at LINUX: